Kenwood Vineyards: Wines

 The Sonoma Series wines were the first produced at Kenwood Vineyards.
 The first two varietals were Zinfandel and Cabernet Sauvignon.
 Chardonnay, Sauvignon Blanc, Pinot Gris, Merlot, and Pinot Noir followed in later years.
 Kenwood Vineyards received early praise for its bottlings of Chardonnay, Zinfandel.

-The Artist Series is a reserve Sonoma County Cabernet Sauvignon with a label that is redesigned annually to feature a work of art by a notable artist.
+The Artist Series was a reserve Sonoma County Cabernet Sauvignon with a label that was redesigned annually to feature a work of art by a notable artist.
 Artwork styles include impressionist, romantic, modern, and abstract.
-The first vintage was 1975 and the current vintage is 2010.
-The Artist Series is highly regarded, according to Wine Spectator, and has received critical acclaim.
+The first vintage was 1975.
+The Artist Series was highly regarded, according to Wine Spectator, and received critical acclaim.
 The Artist Series was California's first artist created wine label.
 Labels have featured art by Charles Mingus (1978), Joan Miró (1987), Pablo Picasso (1989), Henry Miller (1992), Alexander Calder (1993), Wayne Thiebaud (1996), Shepard Fairey (2004), Paul Klee (2006), and Dave Kinsey (2007).
 Original art by David Lance Goines was commissioned for the label for the first vintage (1975).
 The piece, "Reclining Nude in Vineyard," was deemed "obscene and indecent" by the Bureau of Tobacco and Firearms, the federal government regulatory agency that approved wine labeling, under 27 CFR 4.39 in the Code of Federal Regulations.
 The "naked lady label," as it came to be known, was eventually featured as the art for the 1994 vintage.

-The Yulupa Series wines are bottled exclusively for the restaurant market.
-Varietals include Chardonnay, White Zinfandel, Merlot, Zinfandel, Cabernet Sauvignon, and a sparkling wine called Cuvée Brut.
-Grapes for these wines are sourced from across California and bottles list California on the labels as the appellation.
+The Yulupa Series wines were bottled exclusively for the restaurant market.
+Varietals included Chardonnay, White Zinfandel, Merlot, Zinfandel, Cabernet Sauvignon, and a sparkling wine called Cuvée Brut.
+Grapes for these wines were sourced from across California and bottles list California on the labels as the appellation.
 These wines are considered budget wines.

-Today, the winery focuses on "small lot" style of winemaking.
-Each lot from each vineyard is kept separate throughout the winemaking process.
+The winery focused on "small lot" winemaking, with each lot from each vineyard kept separate throughout the winemaking process.

-In addition to the 23-acre vineyard surrounding the winery, Kenwood produces wines from several Sonoma County appellations, including Russian River Valley, Alexander Valley, Dry Creek Valley, Sonoma Valley, and Sonoma Mountain.
+In addition to the 23-acre vineyard surrounding the winery, Kenwood produced wines from several Sonoma County appellations, including Russian River Valley, Alexander Valley, Dry Creek Valley, Sonoma Valley, and Sonoma Mountain.

-Kenwood Vineyards is the exclusive producer of wines from the historic vineyards of Jack London Ranch, located on the western slope of Sonoma Valley in Glen Ellen, California.
+Kenwood Vineyards was the exclusive producer of wines from the historic vineyards of Jack London Ranch, located on the western slope of Sonoma Valley in Glen Ellen, California.
 The first vintage of Kenwood Vineyards' Jack London Cabernet Sauvignon was in 1977.
-Today, Kenwood manages the 130-acre vineyard and produces Cabernet Sauvignon, Merlot, Zinfandel and Syrah grown on hillsides that were first terraced by author Jack London.
+Kenwood managed the 130-acre vineyard and produced Cabernet Sauvignon, Merlot, Zinfandel and Syrah grown on hillsides that were first terraced by the author Jack London.
 The Jack London Series was one of the first vineyard-designated wines in Sonoma.